Pulitzer Prize Fiction Winner

 Summary

-Set in the Sicilian town of Adano during the Allied occupation of Italy in World War II, the novel follows an Italian-American Army officer who tries to restore civic life and replace a treasured town bell that was melted down for fascist munitions.
+Set in the Sicilian town of Adano during the Allied occupation of Italy in World War II, the novel follows an Italian American Army officer who tries to restore civic life and replace a treasured town bell that fascist authorities melted down for munitions.
 Hersey blends reportage with gentle fable, contrasting the protagonist's humane improvisation against the rigidity of senior commanders.
 The book remains a touchstone for fiction about military governance and the moral burdens of liberation.

 Historical Context & Significance

-Hersey was a war correspondent; his novel showed Americans a sympathetic view of ordinary Italians and questioned the wisdom of military occupation policies during wartime.
+Hersey worked as a war correspondent.
+His novel showed Americans a sympathetic view of ordinary Italians and questioned the wisdom of military occupation policies during wartime.